Data harmonization

 Optional parameters:

-min_required_icd_codes – Minimum number of ICD diagnosis records mapping to the same phecode for that phecode to be considered “present” in an individual.
-For example,
+• min_required_icd_codes: Minimum number of ICD records mapping to the same phecode before that phecode is counted as present for an individual.
+Default is 1.

 Load phenotype data